Stuck in a punting rut?

 As you probably know, there’s far more to successful punting than just picking winners.
 So many punters make basic mistakes that cost them money time and time again.

-So here’s a short list; the seven deadly sins of the punt.
+So here’s a shortlist of the seven deadly sins of the punt.
 Avoid these, and you (and your bank balance) will be far better off in the long run.

 The betting market is set by bookies and other punters, and some of them are very, very well prepared.
-There’s full-time professionals making their living off it, as well as some large syndicates that have the resources to crunch massive amounts of form data.
+There are full-time professionals making their living off it, as well as some large syndicates that have the resources to crunch massive amounts of form data.

 Had a quick look at a basic form guide and are going to bet?
 You’re woefully under-prepared and will take a beating in the long-term.